kamali1331/Asian-paints-insight-project-/README.md

-# Asian-paints-insight-project ( Data Analytics & AI-Powered Visualization)
+# Asian-paints-Analytics-case-study(AI- Assisted Visualization )
 # Introduction

 # The Asian Paints Insight Project is a data-driven analytics initiative designed to extract meaningful business insights from datasets related to sales performance, product categories, regional demand, and customer behavior.